dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

 ## Discussion

-The ability to declare multiple abstract or external variables together allows developers to avoid repeating the type and properties like `final`, if they are identical for several declared variables.
-However, it would of course be easy to omit this feature, if it is considered detrimental to the maintainability or readability of the code.
+It could be claimed that `final` should not be supported, because this feature is motivated by the ability to express certain declarations more concisely than their desugared meaning, and `abstract final int i;` is actually longer than the desugared form `int get i;`.
+However, the ability to declare multiple abstract or external variables together allows developers to avoid repeating the type and properties (including `final`), if they are identical for several declared variables.

+Similarly, even in the case where the long modifier `external` makes a declaration just as verbose as its desugared form, the ability to avoid duplication of the name and type and metadata may be an improvement in terms of the code maintainability.